Snorkel Kit for 2007-2018 Wrangler JK

 Providing your engine with a clean supply of air is critical to your vehicle’s performance and longevity.
 AEV’s JK Snorkel air intake system is the essential engine protection accessory for overland adventurers whose exploration includes deep water crossings and dusty dirt roads.
 This snorkel is manufactured from extremely durable cross-linked polyethylene for maximum durability on the trail.

-The AEV snorkel kit is compatible with both the 3.8L V6 and 3.6L Pentastar V6 engines, as well as the 2.8L CRD diesel engine for export applications.
+The AEV 2007-2018 Jeep JK Wrangler Snorkel Kit is compatible with both the 3.8L V6 and 3.6L Pentastar V6 engines, as well as the 2.8L CRD diesel engine for export applications.
 It is compatible with both right and left hand drive models and is suitable for use on AEV 5.7L and 6.4L HEMI V8 applications when used with our HEMI Air Box Kit.

 Installation requires only minor modifications to the stock JK hood or it fits perfectly with AEV’s Heat Reduction Hood with no cutting necessary.

 This product is not compatible with aftermarket fender flares

 - Manufactured In:

 - How does this snorkel differ from the first generation?

 The most notable change between the two generations is the larger, 4” air inlet pipe diameter.
 The second generation Snorkel provides substantially more airflow than our previous generation Snorkel.